What is spina bifida?

 - If you take medicine for seizures or acne, talk with your doctor before you get pregnant.
 Some of these medicines can cause birth defects.

 - Don't drink alcohol while you are pregnant.
 Any amount of alcohol may affect your baby's health.

 - Don't let your body get too hot in the first weeks of pregnancy.
-For example, don't use a sauna or hot tub.
+For example, avoid using a sauna or hot tub.
+Or talk to your doctor before using them.
 And treat a high fever right away.
-The heat could raise your baby's risk for spina bifida.
+High body temperature could raise your baby's risk for spina bifida.

 To learn more about Healthwise, visit Healthwise.org.